Nearly 1,000 students, staff on leave of absence after returning from China, says MOE

 The leave of absence provisions cover students, teachers, non-teaching staff such as administrators as well as other non-school staff, including canteen vendors, security guards, kindergarten and student care centre staff.

-As of Jan 30, 852 students and 115 staff are on leave of absence across schools, polytechnics and ITE.
+As of Jan 30, 852 students and 115 staff were on leave of absence across schools, polytechnics and ITE.

 The breakdown is as follows: